MrAlexSee/InterviewTopics/README.md

 #### Object-oriented terminology

 * [Abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)): employing representations which contain only relevant information.
-* [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)): hiding and restricting access to certain information
+* [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)): hiding and restricting access to certain information.
 * [Friend function](https://en.wikipedia.org/wiki/Friend_function): defined outside a class but can access internal (private, protected) data.
 * [Inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)): basing a class on another class, retaining its properties.
 Creates a parent-child (superclass-subclass) relation.
 * [Interface](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)): a collection of methods (mostly abstract), conceptually a protocol for communication (may form an API).
 * [Overloading vs overriding](https://stackoverflow.com/questions/837864/java-overloading-vs-overriding): overloading refers to multiple methods with the same name but different parameters (return value doesn't matter, overloading is resolved at compile time), overriding refers to the redefinition of a function from the base class in the derived class (overriding is resolved at run-time).
-* [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) = more than one form, examples: function overloading (ad-hoc polymorphism), generics, inheritance.
+* [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)): more than one form, examples: function overloading (ad-hoc polymorphism), generics, inheritance.
-* [Virtual function](https://en.wikipedia.org/wiki/Virtual_function): a function which can be overridden, selected via dynamic dispatch.
+* [Virtual function](https://en.wikipedia.org/wiki/Virtual_function): a function which can be overridden, it is selected via dynamic dispatch.

 ### Principles and abbreviations